 Seth Greenberg joined ESPN in 2012 as a college basketball analyst, bringing 35 years of coaching experience to the job.
 He appears on various platforms, most often as a game or studio analyst, and is a regular on SportsCenter, ESPN Radio and ESPNU.
 Greenberg joined at the start of the 2014-15 season as an analyst on ESPN’s College GameDay – the popular Saturday morning and evening college basketball program that originates from the Saturday Primetime game-of-the-week telecasts.

 Following graduation from Fairleigh Dickinson – where he was a four-year letter winner under head coach Al LoBalbo – Greenberg began his coaching career as an assistant at Columbia in 1978.
 He moved to Pittsburgh two years later where he was part of a coaching staff that made two appearances in the NCAA Tournament.
 He then spent the 1983-84 season as an assistant coach at Virginia and helped lead the team to the Final Four.

 Greenberg then moved to Miami from 1985-87 before becoming the associate head coach at Long Beach State.
-He was named the head coach of the program in 1990 and led the 49ers to two NCAA Tournament appearances and an NIT berth and a Big West Championship in his six years at the helm.
-Greenberg left Long Beach State for the head coaching position at South Florida, the team captured the Big West regular-season title.
-He compiled a 108-100 record before taking the job at Virginia Tech in 2003.
+He was named the head coach of the program in 1990 and led the 49ers to two NCAA Championship appearances and an NIT berth and a Big West Championship in his six years at the helm.
+Before leaving Long Beach State in 1996 for the head coaching position at South Florida, the team captured the Big West regular-season title.
+He compiled a 108-100 record at USF before taking the job at Virginia Tech in 2003.